 - handout "Just Who Is a Philanthropist"

-Participants might return home and talk to their family and friends about a cause or organization they have supported over time and why they support it.
-Participants may review their own giving of time, talent, and treasure.
-Is there an issue or organization for which they would like to continue giving their time, talent, and treasure?
-Encourage the participants to keep this in mind as they volunteer at school or in your organization.
+Participants may talk to their family and friends about a cause or organization they have supported over time and why they support it.
+Participants reflect on an issue or organization for which they would like to give their time, talent, and treasure.

 - Review and discuss the following definitions of philanthropy and the behaviors associated with philanthropy: